 Getting arrested for DUI does not mean you will be convicted.
 Police misconduct, defective breathalyzers and crime lab mistakes may be enough to get your charges lessened or dismissed.
 Visit our page on Colorado DUI Laws to learn more.

-Defendants on probation for a Colorado felony or class 1 misdemeanor may not possess a gun.
+Defendants on probation for a Colorado felony may not possess a gun.
 In most cases, this means they may not have a gun in their home.
 A defense attorney can ask the judge to make an exception if the gun belongs to someone else and is locked away so it is inaccessible to the defendant, but chances are the judge will not agree.

 When a gun owner is charged with a crime in Nevada, the gun owner is advised to retain an attorney to try to get the charges dismissed or reduced to a misdemeanor that does not jeopardize his/her rights to possess a gun.
 Otherwise, the gun owner will probably be forced to surrender all his/her firearms and avoid possessing firearms for the rest of his/her life.
 And as discussed below, even momentarily possessing a gun while being a convicted felon is another felony crime that potentially carries several years in prison.